Xavier College Preparatory (Arizona)

-Xavier College Preparatory is a Catholic, all-female private high school in Phoenix, Arizona, United States.
-It is located in the Roman Catholic Diocese of Phoenix, drawing students from 120 local schools.
+Xavier College Preparatory is a private, Catholic, all-girls high school in Phoenix, Arizona, United States.
+Located in the Roman Catholic Diocese of Phoenix, it draws students from 120 local schools.

 History

-Xavier High School was founded in 1943 by the Jesuit Fathers of St. Francis Xavier Parish and the Sisters of Charity of the Blessed Virgin Mary.
+Xavier was founded in 1943 by the Jesuit Fathers of St. Francis Xavier Parish and the Sisters of Charity of the Blessed Virgin Mary.
 Originally located on the campus of Brophy College Preparatory, the school moved into Fitzgerald hall on its current campus in the spring of 1953.
 More buildings have been added as the school has grown.
 The school was granted College Preparatory status in 1982 and changed its name to Xavier College Preparatory.

+Today, Xavier has 1,156 students, with a student-teacher ratio of 14 to 1.